-Commemorating Need For Speed’s 25th anniversary, Need for Speed Heat is finally here.
+Commemorating Need For Speed’s 25th anniversary, Need for Speed Heat is finally here (and here’s its review).
 EA has listened to all of us and finally pulled out all the stops.
 NFS: Heat has almost none of the problems that plagued its predecessor, NFS: Payback.

 The beginning of the game reminds me of NFS: Most Wanted (2005)’s beginning.
 There are cops in the city (a lot), corrupt cops to be precise.
 They can initiate chases against you just because your car is nice.